Meet the Good Carbs!

 Why are people so afraid of carbs?

-- Eating the wrong type of carbs: different kinds of carbs can have a different effect on our weight, health and satiety.
-They can be divided to 3 groups:
+- Eating the wrong type of carbs: different kinds of carbs can have a different effect on our weight, health, and satiety.
+They can be divided into 3 groups:

 Complex, high-fiber carbohydrates: Found in whole grains and legumes.